 This effects so many breeds of dogs, there are tons of treatments now available.
 Normally, the dog will correct their gait and live a perfectly healthy life, but in extreme cases corrective surgery is needed to allow further mobility.
 It’s not life-threatening and varies greatly in severity (often dependent on how it developed). the good thing about Shiba Inu's is they are a smaller breed so often it doesn't affect the quality of life for they are a lighter dog.

-Patellar Luxation: This is pretty common in the Shiba Inu. when the ligament in the knee is weak and dislocates, which often results in a kneecap that shifts in and out of place.
-A Shiba Inu can be predisposed to this condition at birth, but an injury can also be the cause of Luxation.
+Patellar Luxation: This is pretty common in the Shiba Inu and something all Shiba Inu owners should be prepared for, when the ligament in the knee is weak and dislocates, which often results in a kneecap that shifts in and out of place.
+A Shiba Inu can be predisposed to this condition at birth, but an injury can also be the cause of Luxation just running too hard and the wrong move can cause a Luxation.
 Often corrected with surgery.

 occurs when there’s an accumulation of fluid in the chest of the dog.
 Symptoms being: Lack of appetite, extreme fatigue, difficulty breathing, coughing and wheezing, and weakness.
 Overall the dog is not feeling well.
 Often breathing becomes deep.